 Joy Jones, OSU Extension Agriculture faculty, (503) 842-5708 ext 212

 The Master Gardener™ program is designed to meet gardening needs of the community.
-For more information about the OSU Extension Master Gardener™ training program in Tillamook County print and send this MG interest form, or call (503) 842-3433 or email your registration request to Pat Penney.
+For more information about the OSU Extension Master Gardener™ training program in Tillamook County print and send this MG interest form, or call (503) 842-3433.
 Your name will be added to the list to receive registration information prior to the next Master Gardener™ training.

 The purpose of the Master Gardener™ program is to teach volunteers about gardening and home horticulture.
 Master Gardener™ volunteers receive formal training classes from Extension professionals in plant science, home horticulture, pest management, and gardening.
-Classes are held on Tuesdays, January 14th through April 1st, with a required Orientation on January 7th.
+Classes will be coming in January of 2017.
+Details will be coming shortly.
+Classes will be held on Thursdays, January 5th through March 30th, with a required Orientation on January 5th.

 To become an OSU Master Gardener, a volunteer completes the training program, passes an open book examination, and volunteers a specific number of hours providing information and assistance in the areas of gardening and home horticulture.
 Volunteer activities include answering questions about home horticulture at the OSU Extension office, staffing booths at local fairs and farmers markets, working in the demonstration garden, teaching classes and participating in community landscaping projects.
 Certification as a Master Gardener™ is valid for one year and recertification is encouraged.